pascalkim/Best-Toronto-Neighbouhoods-for-Renting/README.md

-# Coursera_Capstone
+# Best Toronto Neighbouhoods for Renting
-This repository is for a Capstone project for the Coursera Applied Data Science course
+This repository is for a finding the best neighbourhoods in Toronto to rent aparments.
+The jupyter notebook contains the code used to develop insight in the datasets (Toronto neighbourhood data, Toronto crime data, Toronto store/services data extracted via Foursquare) and the PDF contains a summary report of the data.
+This project was developed as a Capstone project for the Coursera Applied Data Science course